-This NWP also authorizes discharges of dredged or fill material into non-tidal waters of the United States to relocate existing serviceable drainage ditches constructed in non-tidal streams.
+This NWP also authorizes discharges of dredged or fill material into non-tidal jurisdictional waters of the United States to relocate existing serviceable drainage ditches constructed in non-tidal streams.

 The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States.
+This NWP does not authorize discharges of dredged or fill material into non-tidal wetlands adjacent to tidal waters.